Tax & Compliance

 What to Look For in Crypto Tax Software for Lending

-• DeFi protocol support: Does it recognize transactions from major lending protocols (Aave, Compound, MakerDAO, Morpho)?
+• DeFi protocol support: Does it recognize transactions from Aave, Compound, MakerDAO, and newer protocols?

-• Interest income classification: Does it correctly categorize lending interest as ordinary income?
+• Interest income classification: Can it distinguish lending interest from trading gains?

-• Multi-chain support: Does it cover the blockchains you use?
+• Multi-chain support: Can it aggregate activity across the blockchains you use?

-• CeFi platform integrations: Can it import data from centralized lending platforms via API or CSV?
+• CeFi platform integrations: Does it connect with centralized lending platforms?

 Koinly